chenchao15/2D_projection_matching/README.md

 # Unsupervised Learning of Fine Structure Generation for 3D Point Clouds by 2D Projection Matching

-Tensorflow implementation of [Unsupervised Learning of Fine Structure Generation for 3D Point Clouds by 2D Projection Matching](https://arxiv.org/pdf/2108.03746.pdf), a paper on ICCV2021.
+Tensorflow implementation of [Unsupervised Learning of Fine Structure Generation for 3D Point Clouds by 2D Projection Matching](https://arxiv.org/pdf/2108.03746.pdf), a paper at ICCV2021.

 ![overview](overview/overview.png)